bjfield/chromium-file-hyperlink-handler/README.md

 # File URI Handler

 This Chromium extension intercepts file hyperlinks and open them in a new tab.
 This is useful because in Chrome and Edge Chromium, hyperlinks to files are blocked by default.
+Based on [chrome-extension_open-local-file-link](https://github.com/tksugimoto/chrome-extension_open-local-file-link) by [tksugimoto](https://github.com/tksugimoto), and modified for customizable use in an enterprise setting.

 ## Configuration